-Based on the information available at this time the fishery meet the requirements of the SG60 and SG 80 levels, that is sanctions to deal with non-compliance exist, are consistently applied and thought to provide effective deterrence.
-In addition the fishery meets the requirements of the SG100 as there is evidence that actions to deal with non-compliance exist, are consistently applied and demonstrably provide effective deterrence, as was shown in the past reports from the OLE.
+Based on the information available at this time the fishery meet the requirements of the SG80 level, that is sanctions to deal with non-compliance exist, are consistently applied and thought to provide effective deterrence., but not the SG100 as there is not sufficient evidence that anctions to deal with non-compliance exist, are consistently applied and demonstrably provide effective deterrence.
+However, Slb may be rescored after the site visit in September 2021.